A Practical Guide for Tenant Fit-Out Projects and Asset Classification

 - Fire protection systems (sprinklers, detectors, fire dampers)

-- Electrical primary systems (transformer, main switchgear, riser)
+- Electrical primary systems (transformers, main switchgear, vertical risers)

 - Plumbing stacks and main drainage lines